BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 Which inventory types are checked is defined by the `invOrder:` option.
 You can use `Backpack`, `Inventory`, `Offhand` and `Armor` there.
 One after another will be checked if multiple types are defined.

-Note: If the items aren't quest items don't use `take`event with player options in conversations!
+Note: If the items aren't quest items don't use `take` action with player options in conversations!
-The player can drop items before selecting the option and pickup them after the event fires.
+The player can drop items before selecting the option and pickup them after the action fires.
 Validate it on the NPC’s reaction!

 You can also specify `notify` keyword to display a simple message to the player about loosing items.